-The device address of the SCH108BEX can be set to any value between 1 and 126.
-The device address can be set either by the rotary switches that are located on the end cap or over the Profibus interface by the Change Station Address function.
+The device address of the SCH88BEX can be set to any value between 1 and 126.
+The device address can be set either by the rotary switches that are located inside the end cap or over the Profibus interface by the Change Station Address function.

-The rotary switches are accessible on the end cap when it is removed from the encoder.
+The rotary switches are accessible when the end cap is removed from the encoder.
 Refer to picture on page 3 for location of address setting rotary switches.